viswajith-ks/A-Fortiori/README.md

 The name, _A Fortiori_, reflects the project's goal: to move from established premises to stronger conclusions, building a personal map of arguments and first principles.

-As an **agnostic**, my focus here is not on finding definitive answers about the divine, but on rigorously evaluating the architecture of arguments themselves.
+As an **agnostic**, my focus here is on rigorously evaluating the architecture of arguments themselves.
 I'm interested in the "why" and "how" of belief systems and philosophical propositions.

-### **⏳This is a work in progress**, reflecting my own journey of learning and questioning.

 ## 🧭 Navigating the Repository